caseymeili/16S-Analysis-CBD/README.md

 # TMEV 16S Analysis

 ### Raw Data Processing and Alpha Diversity
-Raw 16S data processed using mothur v.1.48.3, downloaded from https://mothur.org.
+Raw 16S data processed using mothur v.1.48.3.
 Pipeline adapted from mothur MiSeq SOP (accessed August 2025), https://mothur.org/wiki/miseq_sop/.
+Code from recent analysis of the V3-V4 region (titled cbd-pipeline.sh) is included and can be easily modified for other regions and experiments.

 **Required File for Sequence Processings**
 - SILVA database (release 138.2) obtained from: https://mothur.org/wiki/silva_reference_files/